How to Say It: Hi-per-hi-dro-sis

-Secondary hyperhidrosis may be caused by conditions such as:
+Secondary hyperhidrosis is caused by an underlying health problem, such as:

 There are no current guidelines to prevent hyperhidrosis.